 Everything changes when you have a child.
 Now it's not just you anymore and the stakes increase dramatically.
 While you could afford to live on the edge before, now you are more cautious and constantly thinking about the future.
-These 5 actions are ones that should be considered and if possible, you should take action.
+These 5 actions are ones that should be considered and if possible, you should take action once you have a little one to take care of.

 Start a college savings plan - Even if you're only able to save $50 a year to start, you won't regret setting up a college savings plan for your child early on.
 Setting up a college savings plan from day one puts time on your side.
 The longer you're able to put money away, the more likely you are to meet your goals.
 By stretching out your contributions over an 18 year period, you also put less stress on your finances annually.
 Additionally, by starting earlier rather than later, you have the power of compound interest on your side which means that in addition to your contributions, you'll receive interest on your contributions which may or may not be a lot depending on interest rates, but everything counts!
 If you're reading this and have a child that's 5, 10 or 15, its still not too late!
 Starting later is better than never starting at all and by starting now, you'll still be able to capture some benefits and it's better than trying to figure out to do your child's senior year of high school.